How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-A number of options are available for each chart that allow you to fully customize their look.
+The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Several options are available for each chart that allow you to customize their look.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without having to install any additional plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your web visitors can see your charts and graphs on their mobile device browsers without having to install extra software.

 Plugin Installation

-Inside your WordPress administration area, select Plugins > Add New from the main admin menu …
+From your WP admin area, select Plugins > Add New from the navigation sidebar menu …

 Click OK to go ahead …